Object Linking and Embedding magic bytes (.dot)

 What is a .dot file?

-A .dot file is a An Object Linking and Embedding file.
+A .dot file is an Object Linking and Embedding file.
 An Object Linking and Embedding (OLE) Compound File is a structured storage format developed and maintained by Microsoft.
 It is used by Microsoft Office 97–2003 applications, including Word, Excel, PowerPoint, and related document templates.
 The format is legacy and largely superseded by newer Office file types; it has limited public documentation and, like other compound documents, should be handled cautiously when obtained from untrusted sources.

 What are the magic bytes for .dot files?